icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [Angular Material CDK - a11y](https://material.angular.io/cdk/a11y/overview) - The a11y package provides a number of tools to improve accessibility.
 * [PrimeNG](https://primeng.org/guides/accessibility) - Accessibility guide from PrimeNG.
 * [astral-accessibility](https://github.com/verto-health/astral-accessibility) - An open-source accessibility widget written in Angular.
-* [a11y-accessibility-first](https://github.com/gagdmac/a11y-accessibility-first) - A WCAG 2.2-compliant Angular template with an accessibility component to boost accessibility.
 * [ngx-accessible-ui](https://github.com/ShakeelKadri/ngx-accessible-ui) - Angular 9+ navigation and menu directives compliant with WCAG 2.1 AA and the European Accessibility Act 2025 for inclusive web experiences.
-* [easy](https://github.com/richpauly13/easy) - Uncomplicated Angular styles with a11y.
 * [a11y-libraries](https://github.com/LDV2k3/a11y-libraries) - A range of accessibility solutions for Angular.

 ### AI